-The Purpose if the Dual Curriiculum is to ensure aswell as our Acdemic Curriculum that we a also provide a curriuculum that enables Penketh High to equip pupils with essential knowledge, skills and character competencies they need to positively contribute to society and lead a flourishing life.
+The Purpose of the Dual Curriculum is to ensure aswell as our Academic Curriculum that we a also provide a curriculum that enables Penketh High to equip pupils with essential knowledge, skills and character competencies they need to positively contribute to society and lead a flourishing life.

 The Personal Development curriculum ensures this by delivering wider and holistic skills and knowledge.

 - The development of new skills – often not associated with curriculum based lessons or a pupil’s programme of study